 ”The amount of ice surrounding Antarctica is now at the highest level since satellites began to monitor it almost 30 years ago.
 It’s simply too cold for rain in Antarctica and it’ll stay that way for a very long time.
 The bottom line is there is more ice than ever surrounding Antarctica.”

-Cook makes Michaels look like an ignorant stereotypical ‘denier’ who says that ice cannot melt because it is too cold to rain and craftily ignores the distinction between land ice and sea ice.
-Only he did nothing of the sort.
+Cook makes Pat Michaels look like an ignorant stereotypical ‘denier’ who says that ice cannot melt because it is too cold to rain and craftily ignores the distinction between land ice and sea ice.
+Only Michaels did nothing of the sort.
 Indeed in the conclusion he says:

 One of the tired tropes that reverberate throughout global warming reporting is that inconvenient facts get left out.
 In this case, it’s blatant.
 Midway through the Post’s page-long article comes a statement that “these new findings come as the Arctic is losing ice at a dramatic rate.”
 Wouldn’t that have been an appropriate place to note that, despite a small recent loss of ice from the Antarctic landmass, the ice field surrounding Antarctica is now larger than ever measured?